 The project is within the jurisdiction of the Ocala-Marion Transportation Planning Organization (TPO) boundaries.
-The Ocala-Marion TPO 2045 Cost Feasible Plan (CFP) includes widening I-75 to eight lanes from the Sumter/Marion County line to C.R.
-318 in years 2031 to 2035.

-Amendments to revise the CFP and to add the proposed improvements to the FDOT 2023-2028 Work Program and 2024-2028 Ocala-Marion TPO Transportation Improvement Program (TIP) are ongoing.
-The I-75 improvements are funded for design, ROW and construction in the Department's Five-Year Work Program as part of the Moving Florida Forward Initiative.
+The Ocala-Marion TPO 2045 Long Range Transportation Plan (LRTP) includes adding auxiliary lanes to I-75 from S.R.
+200 to S.R.
+326. The I-75 improvements are included in the FDOT 2023-2028 Work Program and 2024-2028 Ocala-Marion TPO Transportation Improvement Program (TIP).
+The I-75 improvements are funded for design and right-of-way in the Department's Five-Year Work Program as part of the Moving Florida Forward Initiative.
 This project begins at S.R.
 200, which is the northern terminus for the I-75 PD&E from South of S.R.
 44 to S.R.
 200, ETDM #14541.